mozosjean/CEN3031_Bootcamp3.1/README.md

   - It should serve the static files found in the `client` folder when a user makes a request to the path `/`.
 [Refer to this documentation](http://expressjs.com/en/starter/static-files.html) for help.
   - It should use the listings router for requests going to the `/api/listings` path.
   - Last it should direct users to the client side `index.html` file for requests to any other path
   - now run `npm start` (note that this is now using nodemon instead of node to run your server.
 This package allows the server to refresh whenever changes to the file are made) to see how our server is working and navigate to `http://localhost:5000` in the browser.
 Try some of the routes and see what happens.
-Right now, we only serve up index.html and the server hangs for all the other routes in our express.js file
+Right now, we only serve up index.html and the server hangs for all the other routes in our server.js file

 3. In MongoDB Atlas, delete your database from Bootcamp2 so you can start clean.
 Setup an empty database to begin our development.

 4. Implement the `ListingModel.js` file.
 This is our mongoose model for our database, it should have the same schema as the previous bootcamp.
-    - **before you start coding** navigate to `server/tests` folder, review and **run** the model test `jest listing.server.model.test.js`
+    - **before you start coding** navigate to `server` directory, review and **run** the model test `jest listings.server.model.test.js`
     *note:* The functionality your code needs to pass, which tests pass, and the content of your database
     - **now open** the `ListingModel.js` file, you'll notice that this file looks a lot like the `ListingModel.js` file from Bootcamp Assignment #2 because it is exactly the same so it should be easy to implement the functionality.
-    - **test your implementation** again by running the tests found in `jest listing.server.model.test.js`
+    - **test your implementation** again by running the tests `jest listings.server.model.test.js`

-5. Reinitialize your database by running `jest listings.restart.test.js` while cd'd in the `server/tests` directory.
+5. Reinitialize your database by running `jest listings.restart.test.js` while cd'd in the `server` directory.
 Check your database and make sure you have 147 documents before proceeding.

 6. Implement the request handlers `update`, `delete`, `list` in `listingsController.js`
-    - **implement functionality**  `update`, `delete`, `list` in `listings.server.controller.js` see notes and tutorials identified earlier in this README file for help.
+    - **implement functionality**  `update`, `delete`, `list` in `listingsController.js` see notes and tutorials identified earlier in this README file for help.
-    **You may want to use [postman](https://www.getpostman.com/downloads/) to develop and manually test your update, delete, list routes** (*Note:* You will have to start your server to use Postman run `node server.js`. )
+    **You may want to use [postman](https://www.getpostman.com/downloads/) to develop and manually test your update, delete, list routes** (*Note:* You will have to start your server to use Postman run `nodemon server/server`. )
     (i)  The following should GET a single listing by ID, copy and paste a single entry "id" from your database to replace the <ID> tag `http://localhost:5000/api/listings/<ID>`
     (ii) The following should GET all the listing - `http://localhost:5000/api/listings` (iii) Try also to test out your post and update requests.